zowe/zowe-cli/packages/cli/README.md

 For detailed information about how to install, configure, and use Zowe CLI, see [Zowe CLI Documentation](https://docs.zowe.org/stable/).
 The documentation includes examples and tutorials for how to contribute to Zowe CLI and develop CLI plug-ins.

 The `docs` directory in this repository contains auto-generated typescript documentation under the `docs/typedoc` directory.
-To access the typescript documentation locally, navigate to the local `node_modules` directory that contains the installed package and access the `docs` directory after you install the Zowe CLI package.
+To access the Typescript documentation online, navigate to the Zowe docs site mentioned above.

 **Note:** Some links in the auto-generated typescript documentation are not functional at this time.